NVIDIA/apex/_sources/amp.rst.txt

 GANs are a tricky case that many people have requested.
 A `comprehensive DCGAN example`_ is under construction.

+If you already implemented Amp based on the instructions below, but it isn't behaving as expected, please review `Advanced Amp Usage`_ to see if any topics match your use case.
+If that doesn't help, file an issue.

 ``opt_level``\ s and Properties
 -------------------------------